 Jonas Korlach was appointed Chief Scientific Officer of Pacific Biosciences in July 2012.
 He was previously a Scientific Fellow, supporting commercial development of the PacBio RS II system and performing research aimed at developing new applications for SMRT technologies.
 He co-invented the SMRT technology with Stephen Turner, Ph.D., Pacific Biosciences Founder and Chief Technology Officer, when the two were graduate students at Cornell University.
 Dr. Korlach joined Pacific Biosciences as the company’s eighth employee in 2004.
 Previously, he was a Postdoctoral Researcher at Cornell University.

-Dr. Korlach is the recipient of multiple grants, an inventor on 62 issued U.S. patents and 14 international patents, and an author of numerous scientific studies on the principles and applications of SMRT technology, including publications in Nature, Science, and PNAS.
-In 2013, Dr. Korlach was honored by the White House as an Immigrant Innovator “Champion of Change.”
+Dr. Korlach is the recipient of multiple grants, an inventor on 70 issued U.S. patents and 61 international patents, and an author of over 70 scientific studies on the principles and applications of SMRT technology, including publications in Nature, Science, and PNAS.
+In 2013, Dr. Korlach was honored by the Obama White House as an Immigrant Innovator “Champion of Change.”
 He received both his Ph.D. and his M.S. degrees in Biochemistry, Molecular and Cell Biology from Cornell, and received M.S. and B.A. degrees in Biological Sciences from Humboldt University in Berlin, Germany.

+Dr. Turner founded Pacific Biosciences (formerly Nanofluidics) and in 2004 secured its Series A funding.
+He was awarded a Ph.D. in Physics by Cornell University in 2000, where he worked with Prof. Harold Craighead to study the behavior of biomolecules in nano-fabricated structures.
+He was a member of the project team at Cornell which developed the technology now employed by Pacific Biosciences and was co-author of the cover story in Science magazine (January 31, 2003) that introduced the technology to the scientific community.
 Dr. Turner’s undergraduate work was at the University of Wisconsin, Madison, where he received a Bachelor of Science in Applied Mathematics, Electrical Engineering and Physics.
-He is the author of more than 50 scientific papers in fields ranging from DNA sequencing technology and biophysics to genomics and epigenomics.
+He is the author of over 50 scientific papers in fields ranging from DNA sequencing technology and biophysics to genomics and epigenomics.
 He is listed as the inventor on over 50 U.S. patents and numerous published patent applications.
-Dr. Turner received the MIT Technology Review “TR100” Award in 2003 and the University of Wisconsin Madison Distinguished Young Alumnus Award in 2008.
+Dr. Turner was recipient of the MIT Technology Review “TR100” Award in 2003 and the University of Wisconsin Madison Distinguished Young Alumnus Award in 2008